pkhuong/Napa-FFT3/README.md

 generated recursively.
 The blocking described in [Zhang and Zhang 99] is very much cache-aware, and must be explicitly structured to take advantage of cache levels and TLBs.
-It seems that all the recursively-generated swaps generate from the outside in; that is, the leaf of the recursion have all the bits fixed except for the middle ones.
-If we wish to enhance locality, we should fix the middle bit first, and, at the leavse, have the outermost (i.e. most significant, but also least significant) bits vary.
+It seems that all the recursively-generated swaps generate indices to swap from the outside in; that is, the leaf of the recursion have all the bits fixed except for the middle ones.
+If we wish to enhance locality, we should fix the middle bit first, and, at the leaves, have the outermost (i.e. most significant, but also least significant) bits vary.
 This way, we implicitly get blocking for any cache line size (given sufficient associativity), but also for fully-associative TLBs.

 Another way to see this is that each swap tends to be between vastly different indices (bit reversal is bad for locality).
 One classic way